Growing up as an extroverted kid, I always thrived on being around people.

 While motherhood has been one of the most amazing journey’s I’ve ever embarked on, it doesn’t exactly run rampant with “me” time.

-For the first year of Anna’s life, I felt like I always had to be with her.
+For the first year of The Babe’s life, I felt like I always had to be with her.
 (I was her only food source, after all.

 When I wasn’t with her, I would feel immense guilt.